 9. Where is the EPIC Clinic in Norwich situated?

 The Clinic is based at the Norwich Community Hospital (formerly the West Norwich Hospital).
 Entry to the site is via entrance A - signposted main car park.
 The unit is a green porta cabin with a brick front in the main car park.

 10. Is there any parking at the clinic?

 There is parking available on-site.
 You will be sent a car-parking voucher to display in your windscreen with your appointment pack.
 You will also be asked to provide the clinic with your car registration number when booking your appointment and this ensures that you can park free of charge for the duration of your health check.

 11. Does the clinic have disabled access?

-12. What results are available after I've had a health check?
+14. What results are available after I've had a health check?

-This would be a useful test, but unfortunately the conditions within the clinic are unsuitable at the present time to guarantee accurate testing.
+We acknowledge that this would be a useful test, but unfortunately the conditions within the clinic are unsuitable at the present time to guarantee accurate testing.
 In addition to this, we have to decide on a research strategy at each phase of the study and hearing is not included in this phase.
 However, it may well be included in future phases.